eduardolucioac/nppstub/README.md

 What is nppstub?
 -----

-It is a bash script that allows the integration of Notepad++/Wine with bash commands output files list.
+It's a bash script that allows the integration of Notepad++/Wine with bash commands output files list.

 Install dependencies!
 -----